Providers

 This diagram shows how a provider carries auth, skills, scripts, and downstream system execution.

-AtlasClaw provider runtime overview Click to enlarge
+AtlasClaw provider runtime overview for Skills, scripts, auth, and enterprise system execution Click to enlarge

 Provider runtime overview